Keyboard shortcuts

 Problem

-When you stop a server (e.g., via CTRL+C or SIGTERM), you want to ensure that:
+When you stop a server (for example with Ctrl+C or SIGTERM), you usually want all of the following:

 Solution